 You then create the opportunity to alter the direction of your life for the BETTER-- which makes recovering and healing possible.

-Profound gratifying change is possible when you simply choose to change… meaningful change through practiced recovery… learning to love and establish and create intimate-healthy-fulfilling love relationships in your life... and establish a healthy /strong loving relationship with yourself … You can’t change others.
-You can choose to change yourself.
-And you can change how and what you choose in your life for the better.
-Change is possible!
+Profound gratifying change is possible when you choose to change… meaningful change through practiced recovery… learning to love and establish and create intimate-healthy-fulfilling love relationships in your life and establish a healthy /strong loving relationship with yourself.

-Why do some people so readily resist choosing to change; resist a better path in love and life, rather than continue to sulk and shame ourselves as we encounter relationships that are destructive to our health and wellbeing?
+Why do some people so readily resist change; resist a better path in love and life, rather than continue to sulk and shame ourselves as we encounter relationships that are destructive to our health and wellbeing?

-Like most who struggle in love addiction you have tried to stop or quit the obsessional patterns of dysfunctional loving.
+Like most who struggle in love addiction, you have tried to stop or quit the obsessive relationship patterns.